leeoniya/preCode.js/README.md

 ### Caveats

 - The code binds to the `DOMContentLoaded` event, so make sure to place it before any syntax highlighters or code editors are bound/called.
-- Beware that native goodies are used, so sucks to your old browser, Piggy!
+- Beware that native goodies are used - sucks to your old browser, Piggy!
   - `Array.forEach`
   - `document.querySelectorAll`
   - `element.textContent`